We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It’s not easy maintaining a lush carpet of green grass.
 We only see the blades on the lawn surface, but the health of any planted grass depends on factors at play underground.
-During the growing seasons—spring and fall, generally—experts recommend aeration as a means of ensuring that air, moisture, and nutrients are able to reach the roots.
+Experts say the best time to aerate a lawn is during the growing seasons—spring and fall, generally.
+Aeration is a means of ensuring that air, moisture, and nutrients are able to reach the roots.
 There are two ways to tackle the job: The best technique largely depends on the size of your property, but both are discussed in detail below.

 Plug Aeration